How to get the most out of the customer reviews with an Airtable system

 Write your copy and product description using the voice of your customers

-– Similar to the previous point, you can write the entire copy of your website or whole product description with words or phrases used by your customers.
+– Similar to the previous point, you can write the entire copy of your website or the whole product description with words or phrases used by your customers.

 Find the phrases that your customers use